chaaklau/3046Urban/11535256 001 Tai Po Market Station.md

 Tai Po Market Station is a transportation hub serving the Tai Po area in Hong Kong, providing easy access to the vibrant Tai Po Market and surrounding attractions.
+I used to go there to take the subway to other places.
+So every time I went there I felt so excited.
+There are a lot of snack shop or beverage shop so that people can enjoy a cup of coffee at this station.